iranzo/iranzo.github.io/content/blog/2021-09-15-the-experience-of-writing-a-book.en.md

 categories:
   - Book
 lang: en
-modified: 2022-05-04T13:32:56.669Z
+modified: 2022-05-06T22:05:07.988Z
 ---

 I wanted to write about my experience (before I forget about it), and as some colleagues asked about it... here we go...

-As published in the blog entry [RHEL8 Administration book]({{<ref "2021-09-11-rhel8-administration.en.md">}}), some colleagues and I wrote a book on RHEL8 administration, which can be bought [here](https://s.iranzo.io/rhel8).
+As published in the blog entry [RHEL8 Administration book]({{<relref "2021-09-11-rhel8-administration.en.md">}}), some colleagues and I wrote a book on RHEL8 administration, which can be bought [here](https://s.iranzo.io/rhel8).

 Many years ago I started one about Linux, but every time a new paragraph was added, a lot of new 'TO-DO' items were appended as the information growth... and as it was a 'solo' project, I had other stuff to work on and was parked.